BradleyCodeU/bradleycodeu.github.io/_apcsp/console/024ConsoleMultiChoiceQuizGame.md

 2. Generate a random number between 1 and 10
 3. Print message asking user to enter their guess
 4. Get user input guess
-5. Start while loop that will continue as long as the guess is wrong
+5. Start while loop that will continue as long as the guess is wrong // Condition at top of loop
    - Print message saying guess is wrong
    - Get another guess from the user
 6. Print message saying the guess is right